rcarver/config/doc/BOOTSTRAP.md

 may run the same bootstrap script on a server multiple times without issue.
 If the script fails (either by misconfiguration or random network error), simply run it again.

+Likewise, to change any of the low level configuration such as ssh keys or secrets, run the bootstrap script again.

+On the other hand, it is *not* recommended to re-bootstrap a node with another FQN.
+Doing so would effectively change the role of the server and may have unintended effects (NOTE: this is currently conjecture and should be tested).